 Types of Funeral

-One of our roles as Funeral Directors is to advice you on the different types of funerals which you can organise;
+One of our roles as Funeral Directors is to advice you on the different types of funeral which you can organise;

 We will help you decide what type of funeral is most suitable.